VoIP is a better all-round solution for businesses in 2023 than landline services. We found six key differences to know:

 - Running costs for VoIP are lower than for landline

-- VoIP is a more reliable service than landline
+- VoIP is more reliable than landline

 In this guide: